 Ocean Guardian’s Shark Shield Technology has been developed to specifically take advantage of these highly sensitive receptors, creating a powerful three-dimensional electrical field which cause spasms turning the sharks away, including Great Whites.
 As dolphins, whales, fish, turtles, etc. are without these receptors, Shark Shield Technology has negligible effect on them.

-Shark Shield Technology consists of two electrodes, which when both are submerged in sea water, emit a three-dimensional electrical field surrounding the user or area.
+Shark Shield Technology consists of a minimum of two electrodes, which when both are submerged in sea water, emit a three-dimensional electrical field surrounding the user or area.
 When a shark comes within a few metres, the field (emitted by the device) causes the shark to experience muscle spasms.
 This does NOT harm the shark in any way, merely producing a high level of discomfort.

 With the LR1000, buoys containing power modules will be spaced approximately 3m – 4m (10’-13’) apart along a length of cable that sits either on the ocean surface or the ocean floor, depending on the customers’ requirements and location.
 The all-important antenna electrodes hang off each buoy to create the shark barrier curtain.
 Because the antenna electrodes are free floating there is little physical resistance to heavy sea states, tides, and winds.